I’m throwing down the cupcake gauntlet.

 I’ve gotten some very disappointing looks from party-goers who ask me about the recipe and when I tell them, they look at me like I just told them there’s no such thing as the Flag Day Fairy.
 Ohh sorry!
 You didn’t know?

 The key to this delicious galaxy, where cake-box-mix cakes taste better than from-scratch cakes, are these two flavors: Duncan Hines® Signature Strawberry Supreme cake and Duncan Hines® Classic Dark Chocolate Fudge cake.
 Not regular chocolate, not milk chocolate, not Devil’s Food, not anything but those two.
+I only condone this brand and flavor for these particular fancy cupcakes.

 Don’t break the rules, dammit!
 Just kidding.